tkoleary/lingua/docs/guide/readme.md

 ### The Noto fonts

 By default Lingua uses the fantastic open-source [Noto](https://www.google.com/get/noto/) fonts from Google.
-Because Noto fonts are designed to work together, you don't have to reconcile differences in character size, cap height, weight, or other stylistic variations that plague internationalization.
-If Noto is not stylistically appropriate for your brand you can replace some or all of the scripts with your preferred fonts in the variables files.
-If you don't already have webfont files for the fonts you want, use our sister project [Webfont Factory](https://github.com/tkoleary/webfont-factory) to generate compressed and subsetted woff, woff2, eot, and `@font-face` rules from your ttf files.
+Because Noto fonts are designed to work together, you don't have to reconcile differences in character size, cap height, weight, or other stylistic variations that can make design consistency difficult.

+If you prefer a different font you can simply replace Noto using our [script variables](get-started/#script-variables).
+Use our sister project [Webfont Factory](https://github.com/tkoleary/webfont-factory) to generate compressed and subsetted woff, woff2, etc. and `@font-face` rules from your ttf files.

 _*Where variable fonts are supported_